 School of Biological and Environmental Sciences

-All programmes emphasise the applications of the specific scientific fields and the majority of taught programmes are accredited by revelant professional bodies.
-We provide students with teaching of unprecedented range and quality, which is reflected in levels of student performance and satisfaction.
+The School has a broad and varied range of taught programmes across the biosciences, environmental sciences, and geography.
+All programmes encompass both fundamental and applied branches across fields and the majority of taught programmes are accredited by relevant professional bodies.
+We are committed to providing students with teaching of remarkable diversity and quality, which is reflected in high levels of student performance and satisfaction.

 Take a more in-depth look at the courses and facilities we offer, and the career options available to our graduates.

 We are involved in extensive research and collaborate with academics in every continent across the world.
 Our expertise lies in the disciplines of anthropology, animal behaviour, evolutionary and environmental genetics, epigenetics, ecology, geography, climate change and environmental sustainability.
 The vast majority of the School’s academic staff (60) constituted a submission to the Earth Systems and Environmental Sciences Unit of Assessment in the Research Excellence Framework (REF) 2021 (the system that assesses the quality of research in UK higher education institutions).

 As part of Liverpool’s commemoration of the Battle of the Atlantic this May, the Centre for Port and Maritime Histo… https://t.co/U1jA4IPtyk

 Our @LJMUpolicing students were filmed by @BBCNWT during their training to become ‘nighttime guardians’ for the Liv… https://t.co/2Nu4VJ1Z7S